-Instagram Stories reach 300 million people every day, and a large portion of that audience choose to view Instagram Stories created by brands.
-In fact, one-third of the most popular stories have been produced by brands, according to Instagram.
+Instagram Stories now has 400 million daily active users, and a large portion of that audience choose to view Instagram Stories created by brands.
+In fact, one-third of the most popular stories have been produced by brands according to Instagram.

 So in order to understand how you could achieve similar success through your Instagram Stories strategy, let’s take a look at five of the best Instagram Stories examples from brands on IG that have managed to keep their followers from tapping past their content.

 J.Crew’s Fashion Forward Pre-Sale

 The clothing company treated its attentive social media users to an exclusive pre-sale of its new Jane in Pink sunglasses through Instagram Stories.
 J.Crew teased the launch of the new rose-colored sunglasses with a pink-themed photoshoot featuring staffers sporting the new style.